SvenBunge/hs_kostalKSEM_ModbusTCP/README.md

 ## Documentation

 This module fetches power / grid information of the Kostal Smart Energy Meter (KSEM).
-Has been tested with KSEM Firmware 1.3.0.

 More [detailed documentation](doc/log14181.md)